openpay-innovations/magento2-openpaywidgets/README.md

 Compatibility
 ---------
 - PHP 5.6 or later
-- Magento 2.x to 2.4.X
+- Magento 2.3.x to 2.4.x

 Requirements
 ---------
 - At least 5.6 or the later version of PHP
-- cURL extension for PHP
-- JSON extension for PHP
+- cURL and JSON extension for PHP
 - Multibyte String extension for PHP
 - Magento should be pre-installed on your web server.
-The extension has been tested on Magento version 2.x to 2.4.X
+The extension has been tested on Magento version 2.3.x to 2.4.X
 - SSL: A valid security certificate is required to work over a secure channel (HTTPS) from the Magento Admin Panel or while submitting the form data from the storefront.
 Self-signed SSL certificates are not supported
-- Curl (version 7.20.0 - 7.4.0)

 [Magento 2.3 technology stack requirements](https://devdocs.magento.com/guides/v2.3/install-gde/system-requirements.html)